Z Codes Reimbursement

 Understanding what happens between community-based organizations, payers, and health systems is critical to bridge SDOH gaps.
 Creating healthier populations means focusing on preventative health care while treating illnesses.

-Success in this area for payers means lowering the cost of care.
+Success in this area for payers means lowering care costs and improving outcomes.
 Accountable care organizations (ACOs), clinically integrated networks (CINs), patient-centered medical homes, and physician practice staff document ICD-10-CM diagnosis and procedure codes daily.

 What Are Z Codes?

 Using Z-codes represents a challenge for organizations at varying stages of connecting patients with community health programs and gathering data.
-If z codes were created for billing but are not required, what function do they serve?
+If z codes were created for billing but are considered optional, what function do they serve?

-Addressing Z Code Issues Can Lower Costs of Care
+Addressing Z Code Circumstances Can Lower Costs of Care

 Lowering clinical care costs means that payers hold providers accountable for data reporting on specific measures.
 Examples include reducing hospital readmissions, using healthcare technology, and improving preventative care.